Home modification (HM) assessments

 Self-managed participants pay providers directly for HM supports and services.

-If you are working with participants with NDIA-managed or plan-managed funding, the NDIS Price Guide outlines the appropriate support items you should be claiming payments against.
+If you are working with participants with NDIA-managed or plan-managed funding, the NDIS Pricing Arrangements and Price Limits outline the appropriate support items you should be claiming payments against.

 Other information to support providers is available, including: